 This summer I had one of my first opportunities to share my love of whitewater kayaking with the next generation.
 While volunteering at the Wet Planet Kids Kayaking Camp on the Klickitat River, I was continually inspired by the excitement and joy that the kids had for everything -from singing in the car to running class one rapids, joy and laughter was continually present.
 While teaching, the goal is always to inspire and impact, but I found myself equally inspired by my students.
 I aspire to be as joyful, enthusiastic, and excited for the adventure of life as the kids who I worked with.
 Even though I was the one who was supposed to be inspiring and mentoring, I felt privileged to learn and grow with these kids.
 It was yet another reminder that you can find inspiration in any relationship.

 In that moment I realized how amazing mentorship truly is.
 When you touch someone’s life through teaching or sharing a passion, both of you learn and grow.
 As a mentee, you get to learn from those with exceptional wisdom and experience.
 As a mentor, you find beauty in the excitement of the first successes and are reminded of the importance of the small accomplishments.
 The more I am inspired by my mentors, the more I encourage love and positivity with my mentees, and influence a cycle of positivity for everyone.
 I’m looking forward to continuing to be a mentor to my students, teaching next season’s Kids Kayaking Camps and Beginner Kayaking Courses at Wet Planet!

-Author Naomi has worked on the Wet Planet Cafe & Grill’s team the last three summers.
+Author Naomi has worked on the Wet Planet Cafe & Grill’s team since 2016.
 As you already know, she loves kayaking, and plans to instruct for Wet Planet when she turns 18.
 If you haven’t been following Naomi’s kayaking journey, you can check out her previous blog here!